-Our brain is often in “hyper-mode” when we have some sort of anxiety or fear driven issue taking place.
+Our brain is often in “hyper-mode” when we have some sort of anxiety or fear-driven issue taking place.
 Consider if you have ever experienced a break-up, failed an important test, got in a fight with your significant other, or felt in a state of danger.
 Our brain does this extraordinary change prior to bed.
 It pushes itself in a state of hyper-mode in which “we” feel ourselves experiencing excessive amounts of thoughts.

 I remember, the night before asking my wife, Elizabeth, for her hand in marriage.
 It was a long night for me.
-I honestly spent about an hour or so experiencing what are called “racing thoughts”.
+I honestly spent about an hour or so experiencing what is called “racing thoughts”.
 Thoughts about what would happen the next day.
 Will she say “YES”.
 Will she say “NO”.
 What if I lose the ring?
 What if I forget what to say?
 What if I put the ring on the wrong finger?

 You get the point.